naokimas/naokimasuda.github.io/gsd.md

 -	Health insurance orientation
 -	Your UB student ID card is your swipe card into the building.
 -	Graduate copier, room 236.
+-	[SUBgroups](https://gradsubgroups.org/) (online peer groups for first-year math graduate students), if you are interested.
+FYI.

 - Don’t forget the Welcoming Party:  eat pizza and wings, and have your picture taken for the Department’s Bulletin Board.